wso2/docs-is/en/identity-server/7.0.0/docs/references/extend/federation/write-a-custom-federated-authenticator.md

 1. On the WSO2 Identity Server console, go to **Applications**.

-2. Select your application, go to the **Sign-in Method** tab and add the custom federated authenticator from your preferred editor:
+2. Select your application, go to the **Login Flow** tab and add the custom federated authenticator from your preferred editor:

     ---
     === "Classic Editor"